gpoppino/sumacli/README.md

 instance-k3s-1,2021-11-06 10:00:00
 instance-k3s-2,2021-11-13 11:00:00
 group:Build Hosts,2023-03-03 19:00:00
+instance-sles15-sp3,2023-03-06 20:00:00,sle-product-sles15-sp4-pool-x86_64
+group:sles15-sp4-systems,2023-03-06 21:00:00,sle-product-sles15-sp5-pool-x86_64
 ```

 This associates each system with a patching date and time when the patching will be scheduled.
-If the system has no pending patches, it will be skipped
+If the system has no
-and no action chain will be created for it.
+pending patches, it will be skipped and no action chain will be created for it.
+In case there is a third argument
+with a product target label, a product migration will be scheduled for the system.

 ## Configuration